ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

     - Notes
   * - 1
     - XX% of simulants will receive ANC care, based on their propensity
-    - Several details are still outstanding including: will ANC vary with age, subnational location or upstream factors, will ANC care propensity by correlated with delivery facility propensity
+    - Several details are still outstanding including: will ANC vary with age, subnational location or upstream factors, will ANC care propensity be correlated with delivery facility propensity
   * - 2
     - XX% of simulants will receive AI-assisted ultrasound, XX% will receive standard ultrasound, XX% will receive no ultrasound
     - Need to determine if this is random or correlated with other outcomes.
 Need to find baseline and scenario values.